 A vector of length two containing the y (coverage) axis limits.
 No need to set if not using coverage rectangles or if you're happy with the default: c(0, maximum coverage).

-If TRUE, labels ('chr1', 'chr2' etc.) will be drawn for each sector (recommended).
+sector_labels If TRUE, labels ('chr1', 'chr2' etc.) will be drawn for each sector (recommended). sector_label_size sector_label_colour xaxis If TRUE, an x (genomic position) xaxis will be plotted.